 Smiles are important!
 They’re with us at some our life’s best moments.
 A healthy smile enables us to be productive members of society, building confidence and enabling us to lead healthy lives.
 Watch our video on the "Power of a Smile!"

 Dientes was started in 1992 by a few local private dentists, who wanted to provide care for the low-income population with no other place to go.
 We operated at 3 different locations prior to consolidating our services in 2003 at our Santa Cruz clinic.
 During our first full year at the Santa Cruz clinic, we provided approximately 9,000 dental visits.
-Due to the introduction of electronic health records in 2008, the addition of Registered Dental Assistants with Extended Functions (RDA-EFs), and the growth of clinic space in Santa Cruz, Watsonville and Homeless Services Center, we are now providing more than 35,000 visits to 10,000 patients each year.
+Due to the introduction of electronic health records in 2008, the addition of Registered Dental Assistants with Extended Functions (RDA-EFs), and the growth of clinic space in Santa Cruz, Watsonville, Beach Flats and Homeless Services Center, we are now providing more than 37,000 visits to 11,000 patients each year.